smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 ## Version Control

-OneNote has a built-in page history, but it no where near as robust as git for version control.
+OneNote has a built-in page history, but it is no where near as robust as git for version control.
 For example, moving a page in OneNote to a different section destroys the page history.

 It's automatic in OneNote, but you must think about it a little more when using git.